python-pillow/Pillow/docs/installation.rst

 -------------

 * Environment Variable: ``MAX_CONCURRENCY=n``.
-By default, Pillow will use multiprocessing to build the extension in parallel.
-This may not be ideal for machines that report a large number of cores compared to the actual processor power.
-Set ``MAX_CONCURRENCY`` to 1 to disable parallel building, or to a larger number to limit to that number of parallel tasks.
+By default, Pillow will use multiprocessing to build the extension on all available CPU, but not more than 4.
+Setting ``MAX_CONCURRENCY`` to 1 will disable parallel building.

 * Build flags: ``--disable-zlib``, ``--disable-jpeg``, ``--disable-tiff``, ``--disable-freetype``, ``--disable-tcl``,